openpreserve/scape-toolwrapper/README.md

 </pre>

 **Sum up:**
-1. Toolwrapper components can be combined, in the correct order, passing generated artifacts through a folder (i.e., the output folder of the **bash-generator** will be the input folder of the **bash-debian-generator**).
+1. ToolWrapper components can be combined, in the correct order, passing generated artifacts through a folder (i.e., the output folder of the **bash-generator** will be the input folder of the **bash-debian-generator**).
 2. An install folder is generated by the **bash-generator**, which can be used to place scripts/files/programs that should be installed alongside with the bash wrapper and workflow.
 These scripts/files/programs are going to be placed under **/usr/share/OPERATION-NAME/**.

 ### Different Debian package generation scenarios